An 144FPS Budget PC Build:

 In addition to a fast refresh rate, the S2421HGF boasts a 1ms response time, adjustable height, and adjustable tilt.
 These features all add up to a great gaming experience at a reasonable cost.

-If you’re going to play at 144hz don’t forget to get a DisplayPort cable.
+If you’re going to play at 144hz don’t forget to get a DisplayPort cable (or HDMI 1.3 or higher).
 Without one of these your monitor will be stuck at 60hz, effectively wasting any performance above that threshold.

 We hope you found this build list useful.
 With these parts you should easily push past 144FPS in all but the toughest titles.